tpq/propr/README.md

 References
 ----------

-<sup>1</sup> Erb, I. & Notredame, C. How should we measure proportionality on relative gene expression data?
+1. Erb, I. & Notredame, C. 2016.
+How should we measure proportionality on relative gene expression data?
 Theory Biosci.
-(2016). <doi:10.1007/s12064-015-0220-8>

-<sup>2</sup> Lovell, D., Pawlowsky-Glahn, V., Egozcue, J. J., Marguerat, S. & Bähler, J. Proportionality: A Valid Alternative to Correlation for Relative Data.
-PLoS Comput Biol 11, (2015).
+2. Lovell, D., et al. 2015.
+Proportionality: A Valid Alternative to Correlation for Relative Data.
+PLoS Comput Biol 11.